Stocks Climb, Extending Biggest Weekly Rally Since April

 A Biden administration "cannot enact major tax changes -- there will be gridlock -- but you still get fiscal spending and a stimulus package on the table again," said Mona Mahajan, U.S. investment strategist at Allianz Global Investors.
 "Gridlocks tend to be more market friendly because you don't have one side enacting their entire policy agenda, and you get more checks and balances on it."

+Still, even with lack of clarity on the issue, investors piled into shares of companies across all sectors, leading all of the S&P 500's 11 groups higher -- a contrast from Wednesday, when traders unwound some of their bets on economically sensitive sectors.
+On Thursday, companies ranging from cruise operator Carnival to oil producer Occidental Petroleum to industrial giant Caterpillar jumped, with each rising 4% or more.

+Qualcomm rallied 13% after the mobile-phone chip-making giant said it expects a surge in smartphone sales next year as consumers flock to 5G-capable devices.

-If control of the Senate remains in Republican hands, that would especially help curtail any efforts to introduce fresh regulations on the technology industry, investors said.
+And megacap technology stocks also led the market higher, with Apple rising 2.3% and Microsoft rising 2.6%, as investors bet that a Republican-controlled Senate would especially help curtail any efforts to introduce fresh regulations on the technology industry.
 While both Democrats and Republicans have said tech companies have too much power and antitrust authorities should move to curb it, they disagree on how to rein in the companies.

 "The big concern was that there was going to be regulations," said Patrick Spencer, managing director at U.S. investment firm Baird.
 "It's less likely that now you're going to get tax increases and regulations on big tech."